The CASE syndrome

 Director of the Company Engagement department and member of the Executive Committee

-Committed to its clients, BNP Paribas also does everything it can to reduce its direct environmental impact and is stepping up internal initiatives to raise awareness amongst its employees of sustainable mobility issues: carpooling app, electric bikes and scooters, gradual transition of the company fleet to electric vehicles, reducing the need for travel thanks to new technologies (web conferencing, video conferencing, telepresence, etc.).
+Committed to its clients, BNP Paribas also does everything it can to reduce its direct environmental impact (unavailable link) and is stepping up internal initiatives to raise awareness amongst its employees of sustainable mobility issues: carpooling app, electric bikes and scooters, gradual transition of the company fleet to electric vehicles, reducing the need for travel thanks to new technologies (web conferencing, video conferencing, telepresence, etc.).

 Photo credit header ©jovannig // ©rh2010